dmlb2000/dmlb2000.github.io/aboutme.md

 I always have a purpose in mind, I'm very driven by making a difference.
 I want the work I do to matter, not to make a million dollars but impact beyond just money.

+## What I'm Passionate About

+There's a couple of things I'm passionate about besides software.

+ * Gaming - This isn't a time waster, games present real challenges to you as a person and your perspectives on what's valuable.
+ * Airplanes - Where humans pushed themselves beyond the limitations of their biology.
+ * Food - I like making and eating food, especially in community with others.